Linearly-scalable and entropy-optimal learning of nonstationary and nonlinear manifolds: Introduction

 Another class of nonlinear manifold learning methods is PCA-clustering, that exploits the idea of combining two linearly-scaling methods - clustering methods like K-means or Hidden Markov Models (HMMs) with PCA, exchanging the squared Euclidean distance in the K-means loss function with the squared Euclidean distance between the data points and their projections on cluster-specific linear manifolds \cite{horenko06,horenko08,metzner12}.
 As will be shown below on several examples, despite of its linear iteration complexity scaling in \(T\), PCA-clustering struggles to approximate nonlinear low-dimensional manifolds.

 In the following, we will start by briefly introducing the mathematical formulation of PCA-clustering (more details can be found in \cite{horenko06,horenko08,metzner12}), followed by demonstrating that the main bottleneck of PCA-clustering is successfully mitigated without increasing the leading order of the cost scaling, by the two modifications of its mathematical formulation: (i) by upgrading the original manifold distance loss from PCA (being a semi-norm) to the weighted combination of manifold distance and squared Euclidean distances, hereby making the clustering loss function to a weighted norm (metrisation step); (ii) and by including the Shannon entropy regularization on the cluster affiliation probability measures, making the resulting clusterings entropy-optimal (entropy regularization step).
-Finally, the resulting unsupervised Entropy Optimal Clustering algorithm (EOMC) will be investigated mathematically, and compared to the most popular linear and nonlinear manifold learning algorithms on synthetic benchmark examples, and on the outputs of the Lorenz-96 model in chaotic and very chaotic regimes.
+Next, the resulting unsupervised Entropy Optimal Clustering algorithm (EOMC) will be investigated mathematically, and compared to the most popular linear and nonlinear manifold learning algorithms on synthetic benchmark examples, and on the outputs of the Lorenz-96 model of simplified atmospheric dynamics in chaotic and very chaotic regimes.
+Finally, the findings from Lorenz-96 model analysis will be validated applying EOMC to a much more advanced modified Hasegawa-Wakatani (mHW) plasma turbulence model from Magnetohydrodynamics (MHD).